First Dogs of U.S. Presidents

 Bo and Sunny, the Obama family’s Portuguese water dogs, sit on chairs at a formal White House dinner table, one wearing a red bow tie and the other a pearl necklace.

 President Obama’s dogs Bo (left) and Sunny take their seats at the table in the State Dining Room of the White House.
 Photo by Lawrence Jackson.
-Public Domain
+Public domain

 President Trump stands making the thumbs up sign with his right hand beside Conan, the military dog honored for heroism, in the Oval Office with gold curtains, U.S. flags, and the Resolute Desk in the background.